-- Toe-touch: Toe touch shower drains are aptly named, as they open and close with a push of the toe.
-To remove this style drain, you can usually unscrew the drain from the open position and remove the cap.
+- Toe-Touch: Toe-touch shower drains are aptly named, as they open and close with a push of the toe.
+To remove this style of drain, you can usually unscrew the drain from the open position and remove the cap.
 (Remember: Lefty loosey, righty tighty!)
-If this doesn’t work, look for a screwdriver slot for removal of the entire mechanism.
+If this doesn’t work, look for a screwdriver slot for the removal of the entire mechanism.

 Don’t see your shower drain cover listed above?
 Not to panic!
 We also provide services for lift-and-turn, flip-it, push/pull, and virtually every other shower drain cover available.